 An investor is not limited to a certain number of stocks they can purchase.
-Companies may have rules that prevent traders from buying a large number of shares.
+Companies may have rules that prevent traders from buying many shares.

-You can buy as many shares or fractional shares that your budget allows for, with those rules in mind.
+You can buy as many or fractional shares as your budget allows with those rules in mind.
 Remember that there might be charges for buying stocks.

 It varies.
 The number of shares a company has outstanding can vary greatly, regardless of the size or revenue of the company.
 Some companies have billions of shares, while others have far fewer.

 In general, stocks of companies with fewer shares tend to be more expensive.
-This is because the market capitalization is equal to the number of shares multiplied by the stock price.
+This is because the market capitalization equals the number of shares multiplied by the stock price.

 Company A is trading at around $250 a share.
-Company B could be trading at $125 per share, which is a little more than double what Company A is trading at.
+Company B is trading at $125 per share, which is more than double that of Company A.

 Rules for Day Traders:

-Another consideration around how many stocks you can buy are day trading rules.
+Another consideration around how many stocks you can buy is the day trading rules.

 A day trade is when you buy and sell the same stock within one day.

-Only pattern day traders can trade in margin accounts and they must have at least $25,000 in their accounts.
-If you are not a labeled day trader, you cannot buy and sell, or sell and buy, the same stock four or more times in a five day period.
+Only pattern-day traders can trade in margin accounts and must have at least $25,000 in their accounts.
+You must be a labeled day trader to buy and sell, or sell and buy, the same stock four or more times in five days.

-To find out more about the rules surrounding day trading and the maximum amount allowed, reach out to your brokerage firm directly.
+To learn more about the rules surrounding day trading and the maximum amount allowed, contact your brokerage firm directly.

 Generally speaking, I do not recommend being an active or day trader for the novice or even intermediate investor.
-However, I do adhere to the rule that the risk isn’t necessarily in the investment, but rather in the investor themselves.
+However, I adhere to the rule that the risk isn’t necessarily in the investment but in the investor.

 Stock Buying Tips For The Average Investor

-All investors are exposed to a level of systematic risk (volatility) when buying stocks.
-Any type of risk that affects the entire market is called systematic risk.
+All investors are exposed to systematic risk (volatility) when buying stocks.
+Any risk that affects the entire market is called systematic risk.
 Even the best stocks are subject to this type of risk.
 There is no way to predict or avoid it.

-Investors need to be aware of unsystematic risk, which is unique to specific companies or industries, when making decisions.
-In other words, diversification lowers your risk by investing in a variety of companies and industries.
+When making decisions, investors need to be aware of the unsystematic risk, which is unique to specific companies or industries.
+In other words, diversification lowers your risk by investing in various companies and industries.

-Investors face many choices when entering the stock market, which can make it difficult to properly diversify their portfolios.
-You might love Amazon, for example, but with shares trading at more than $3,000, you could drop all of your investing money into a single stock if you were to buy even a fraction of a share.
+Investors face many choices when entering the stock market, making it difficult to diversify their portfolios appropriately.
+You might love Amazon, for example, but with shares trading at more than $3,000, you could drop all your investment money into a single stock if you buy even a fraction of a share.

-Instead of investing all your money in one company, you could invest in an affordable index fund that includes the company you’re interested in, along with a number of other companies.
-You could potentially benefit from that company’s performance by investing in a fund that includes several other companies.
+Instead of investing all your money in one company, you could invest in an affordable index fund that includes the company you’re interested in and many other companies.
+You could benefit from that company’s performance by investing in a fund that provides for several different companies.

 Most index funds are passively managed.
-This means that these types of investment funds do not have a dedicated portfolio manager and are designed to track the overall market instead of trying to beat it.
+This means these investment funds need a dedicated portfolio manager and are designed to track the overall market instead of trying to beat it.
 “Index funds often outperform managed funds because the fees associated with a managed fund outweigh any gains that a hands-on approach might add to the returns.”

 The next step in investing is to add individual stocks to your portfolio after you have built a foundation with index funds.

-This task can be quite daunting when considering the high number of companies you have to research.
-To make the investment process easier, start by investing in companies that have a long history of success.
+This task can be daunting when considering the many companies you must research.
+To simplify the investment process, start investing in companies with a long history of success.
 When you invest in a company, you will become part of that company.
-It is important to research and invest in companies that you believe will be successful in the future.
+Researching and investing in companies you believe will be successful in the future is vital.

 To find good stocks to invest in, look for companies that are doing well and have a strong brand.
 You can research stocks by looking up information in your brokerage account.

-In terms of volume, it is advisable to have at least 10 stocks in your portfolio, and to avoid investing more than 10% of your portfolio in a single company.
+In terms of volume, it is advisable to have at least ten stocks in your portfolio and to avoid investing more than 10% of your portfolio in a single company.
 As you continue investing, you can add to your existing stocks or buy new ones with additional funds.

 After you have assembled a basic investment portfolio of index funds and stocks, you can focus on expanding the diversity of your assets and adding other types of investments.

-For example, you may want to add mutual funds to your portfolio.
+For example, add mutual funds to your portfolio.
 Mutual funds are actively managed baskets of securities that attempt to beat the stock market.
-You might want to invest in real estate investment trusts (REITs), bonds, or cryptocurrency.
+You should invest in real estate investment trusts (REITs), bonds, or cryptocurrency.

-Building a diverse portfolio by investing in a variety of asset types can help reduce risk and allow you to achieve steady growth over time.
+Building a diverse portfolio by investing in various asset types can reduce risk and allow you to achieve steady growth over time.

-This is a call to action to start investing, if you have not already started.
-The longer you wait to invest, the more money you’re missing out on making.
+This is a call to action to start investing if you still need to start.
+The longer you wait to invest, the more money you miss out on making.
 This is time you will never get back.
 And in the stock market, time means everything.

-Before you start investing, do your research on the market and where you should put your money.
-It’s important to spread your money around so you’re not putting all your eggs in one basket.
-To passively invest, purchase index funds and then invest in stocks from at least 10 different companies.
+Before investing, research the market and where you should put your money.
+Spreading your money is essential so you’re not putting all your eggs in one basket.
+To passively invest, purchase index funds, and then invest in stocks from at least ten companies.

-It may be more helpful for investors to think about diversifying their portfolio holdings instead of focusing on how many stocks they should or shouldn’t own.
-Diversification is important when investing because it allows you to spread your risk across different investments.
-This way, if one investment does poorly, you have a better chance of making up for it with another investment.
-There are many ways to build a diverse stock portfolio, whether you let your interests in a particular industry or company guide you, or you are attracted to the simplicity and low barrier to entry of an ETF.
+It may be more helpful for investors to consider diversifying their portfolio holdings instead of focusing on how many stocks they should or shouldn’t own.
+Diversification is essential when investing because it allows you to spread risk across different investments.
+This way, if one investment does poorly, you have a better chance of making up for it with another asset.
+There are many ways to build a diverse stock portfolio, whether you let your interests in a particular industry or company guide you or you are attracted to the simplicity and low barrier to entry of an ETF.
 The main thing is to figure out which method works best for you.

 After researching and deciding on an appropriate level of diversification, the next step for an investor is to open a trading account and begin buying stocks.

-While stocks are a fantastic way to start investing, personally we recommend approaching investing from the perspective of working to achieve financial freedom, where the cashflow from your investments exceeds your monthly expenses.
+While stocks are a fantastic way to start investing, we recommend approaching investing from the perspective of working to achieve financial freedom, where the cash flow from your investments exceeds your monthly expenses.